Ganon's Castle Walkthrough

 Defeat the 2 Stalfos

-- Their jump attack leaves a large opening, creating a great opportunity to strike.
+- Their jump attack leaves them open to attack.

 Get the Boss Key from the Treasure Chest